 Great description here, the only part I'd disagree with a bit is the descent.
 Modified here to match my experience, with my additions in bold (YMMV):

-Stay more or less in the middle of the slab and look for cairns at a small promontory - from here, you'll descend back west down a clear if steep, blocky, and improbable 4th class section.
-Only after you've made it to the bottom of this steep section do you want to begin to move east, following the path of least resistance.
-You may need to cross the second stream here.
+Staying more or less in the middle of the slab, look for cairns at a small promontory - from here, you'll descend back west down a clear if steep, blocky, and improbable 4th class section.
+Do your best to pick up a trail here that will have you re-crossing the same stream you crossed above (this time headed west, back toward the Sentinel massif).

 |By Alexander Nees|